DiptiYelve/FormValidationUsingFormik/README.md

 This is a simple **Add Comment** component built using **React** and **Formik** for form handling and validation.
 The component allows users to add comments, with form validation ensuring that the comment field is not empty.

 ## Libraries

 - **Formik** for form handling and validation.
 - **React.js** for form elements.

+## Features

+- Add comments form.
-- Validation to ensure comment field is filled before submission.
-- Submit action handler for processing the comment data (using formik).
+- Validation of add comments form to ensure comment field is filled before submission and submit action handler for processing the comment data (using formik).

 ### Install Dependencies